eitchugo/sl-chatbot-newcurrency/README.md

 # Change Log

+## 0.7.1

+* Fixed a bug when sometimes the timer to gain currency are activated twice+.
+* Fixed a bug when save settings was applying gain frequency wrongly.
+* Fixed a bug when excluded users were being ignored from gaining currency.
+* Added log message when adding currency on the configured interval.

 ## 0.7.0

 * Loots added to the system.
 Users can spend the new currency to obtain loots from a "shop".